 And the works of Angela Bulloch, Guy de Cointet et Robert Whilite, Liam Gillick, Dominique Gonzalez-Foerster, Gordon Matta-Clark, Eduardo Paolozzi, Philippe Parreno

-The project is organized by Paul Bernard, Cyane Findji, Luca Bochicchio, Stella Catteneo, and Daniele Pannucci
+The project was organized by Paul Bernard, Cyane Findji, Luca Bochicchio, Stella Catteneo, and Daniele Pannucci

 With the support of Comune di Albissola Marina, Les Amis du MAMCO, Fonds d’art contemporain de la ville de Genève, Fonds cantonal d’art contemporain, Genève, Centre national des arts plastiques, Wallonie-Bruxelles International, Fédération Wallonie-Bruxelles